vemonet/nanopub-rs/lib/docs/docs/javascript-example-html.md

 # 🚀 Example in bare HTML files

-You can easily import the NPM package from a CDN, and sign a Nanopublication from a simple `index.html` file.
+You can import the NPM package from a CDN, and sign a Nanopublication from a simple `index.html` file.
 There is no need to install the `npm` package in this case, but you will need to initialize the WebAssembly binary when using it on the client (for JS running in the browser):

 ```html title="index.html"
 <!DOCTYPE html>